Insulin Levemir FlexTouch Pen 100 Unit/mL 5×3 mL

 Administer Levemir subcutaneously once daily at any time but at the same time every day.

-Insulin detemir is sold under the brand name Levemir.
+We sell insulin detemir under the brand name Levemir.
 Levemir is long-acting and injected subcutaneously once or twice daily.
-It is used to treat both type 1 and type 2 diabetes.
+People use it to treat both type 1 and type 2 diabetes.
 In addition, it helps to control high blood sugar in adults and children with diabetes mellitus.
-Levemir is a man-made modified form of glargine insulin.
+Levemir is a man-made, modified form of glargine insulin.
 It can be effective for up to 24 hours.
-Levemir is not meant for use to treat diabetic ketoacidosis.
+Levemir is not meant to be used to treat diabetic ketoacidosis.
 Speak to your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 Low blood sugar, allergic reactions, pain at the injection site, and weight gain are common side effects of using Levemir.
-Levemir FlexTouch Pen helps to improve glucose intake by tissue cells and also helps to decrease the amount of glucose made by the liver.
+The Levemir FlexTouch Pen enhances tissue cells’ glucose intake while simultaneously reducing the liver’s glucose production.

-What are precautions while using Levemir FlexTouch pen?
+What are the precautions while using the Levemir FlexTouch pen?

 • Do not share pens and syringes with other people, even if you change the needle.